19 top European summer festivals in August

 Mysteryland is the longest running music festival in the world.
 This two-day Dutch dance festival focuses on music, culture, arts and talent and is famed for being a sustainable one, too.

 The stages at this festival are quirky and imaginative – no one is quite like another.
 The atmosphere reads much like a carnival with revellers lapping up the art installations, dance and meditation grounds and food options like the festival hounds they are.

 Every year big names play here.
 In 2016 the organisers invited Afrojack, Martin Garrix and Diplo as its headline acts.
 This year we can't wait to hear who will play for our waiting ears.

 Defected has it all: big names, rising talents and the perfect idyllic coastal town of Tisno in Croatia as host.

 You can expect a curated selection of DJs playing the best in house music at this five-day festival.
 In between sets, live it up on daily boat parties and beach sessions because, well, you can.

-This year, Defected will be rocking out to sets by Basement Jaxx, Dennis Ferrer and Julio Bashmore.
+This year, Defected will be rocking out to sets by Basement Jaxx, MK, Kenny Dope and Roger Sanchez.